 The Port of Milwaukee has devoted over 50 acres (20.24 hectares) to dry bulk storage and handling facilities, including four storage domes totaling 50,000 tons of storage.
 Much of the ground storage is paved.
 Additional acreage is available for dry bulk storage.
 Dry bulk handling services include storage and stock piling, direct transfer truck/rail/barge, vessel loading and unloading, packaging, palletizing and processing.

 Kinder Morgan is the Port's bulk stevedore and handles a wide variety of dry bulk materials including salt, construction aggregates, coal, and fertilizers.

 The Port of Milwaukee has about 300,000 barrels of bulk liquid storage capacity with the capability of service by vessel, pipeline, rail and truck.
 Products handled include clean petroleum, heavy oils and lubes, asphalt and vegetable oils.
 Both U.S. Oil and South Harbor (Tanco Terminals) are port tenants.

 The Port of Milwaukee's marketing group are transportation professionals who work with vessel owners, freight forwarders and cargo interests to design high quality, cost effective transportation and distribution programs for both domestic and international cargo streams.
-Port marketing representatives are capable and track cargo opportunities while developing waterborne and inland freight rate and handling quotes.
+Port marketing representatives track cargo opportunities while developing waterborne and inland freight routes via Milwaukee.
 The Port maintains direct contact with vessel and barge owners, rail, truck and freight interests.
 The Port works with all interested parties to insure they have proper and accurate information on the costs and opportunities for using the Port/St. Lawrence Seaway and the U.S. inland waterway system.